alnvdl/alnvdl.github.io/_posts/2023-09-07-generating-text-and-code-with-fstringen.md

 This is how [fstringen](https://github.com/alnvdl/fstringen) was born.
 It has no dependencies and (I hope) good enough informal documentation in its [README](https://github.com/alnvdl/fstringen#readme).
 Considering all the weird things it does, I wouldn't personally use it in anything other than code that's purely acting as a generator for code or text.

 fstringen was sparked by learning about f-strings in Python.
 Learning React and JSX also made me think about how I could imitate the way React produces a component tree from JavaScript functions or classes, but with Python functions producing text or code instead.
-The path syntax and the `select` operation is inspired by both OpenAPI and also by a project I participated in a few years ago in a previous job, where some really smart engineers used the TCL language to model network devices and generate C code.
+The path syntax and the `select` operation is inspired by both OpenAPI and also by a project I participated in a previous job a few years ago, where some really smart engineers used the TCL language to model network devices and generate C code.
 If you know TCL, you are probably laughing at this post and its complexity.

 Since I wrote fstringen, I've used to implement a couple of (non-open-source) model-generators: an extremely barebones subset of [Confluent's Schema Registry](https://docs.confluent.io/platform/current/schema-registry/index.html) and a tool for automating the generation of certain reports about projects.
 It should be quite easy to use it for generating API code based on OpenAPI specs as well, but I haven't tried it yet.